Snoring and Sleep Apnea

 Symptoms

-The symptoms of snoring and sleep apnea are similar.
+The symptoms of sleep apnea and snoring are similar.
 However, there are some differences.

 The symptoms of snoring include: